pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

   - template
   logo: data:image/png;base64,....
   content:
-    files: PREPLACE WITH YOUR OWN GIT URL LOCATION FOR lab-markdown-sample
+    files: YOUR-GITHUB-URL-FOR-LAB-MARKDOWN-SAMPLE
 ```

+Where:

+- The `url` field is the Git repository URL for `lab-markdown-sample`.
+For example, `https://github.com/eduk8s/lab-markdown-sample`.
-The `url` field must be a URL you can go to for more information about the workshop.
+It must be a URL you can go to for more information about the workshop.

-The `difficulty` field must give an indication of who the workshop is targeting.
+- The `difficulty` field must give an indication of who the workshop is targeting.
 The value must be `beginner`, `intermediate`, `advanced`, or `extreme`.

-The `duration` field gives the expected maximum amount of time the workshop takes to complete.
+- The `duration` field gives the expected maximum amount of time the workshop takes to complete.
 This field only provides informational value and is not used to police how long a workshop instance
 lasts.
 The format of the field is an integer number with `s`, `m`, or `h` suffix.

-The `vendor` field must be a value which identifies the company or organization which the authors
+- The `vendor` field must be a value which identifies the company or organization which the authors
 are affiliated with.
 This can be a company or organization name or a DNS host name under the control of whoever has
 created the workshop.

-The `authors` field must list the people who worked on creating the workshop.
+- The `authors` field must list the people who worked on creating the workshop.

-The `tags` field must list labels which help to identify what the workshop is about.
+- The `tags` field must list labels which help to identify what the workshop is about.
 This is used in a searchable catalog of workshops.

-The `logo` field must be a graphical image provided in embedded data URI format which depicts the
+- The `logo` field must be a graphical image provided in embedded data URI format which depicts the
 topic of the workshop.
 The image should be 400 by 400 pixels.
 This is used in a searchable catalog
 of workshops.

+- The `files` field is the Git repository URL for `lab-markdown-sample`.
+For example, `https://github.com/eduk8s/lab-markdown-sample`.

 When referring to a workshop definition after it is loaded into a Kubernetes cluster, the
 value of the `name` field given in the metadata is used.
 To experiment with slightly